nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 4. How can we TRANSLATE human prompts with ChatGPT to be a suitable prompt for Stable Diffusion to understand.

 Task:
-1. Run same experiment with 20
+1. Run same experiment of 20 prompts using more demonstrations.

 **Tues Feb 7: Group Meeting- Evaluate Images & Analyze Data**